Same-Day Appointments Available Call (605) 376-2130

 4

-The rim that is clearly hotter than the others = the corner with the stuck brake
+The hottest rim = the corner with the stuck brake

 What it tells you

-All four rims feel similar: No dragging brake detected from heat alone.
-Still run Tests 2–5 if you had symptoms driving.
+All four rims feel similar — no clear drag from heat.
+Still run Tests 2–5 if you had symptoms while driving.

-One rim is clearly hotter: That corner has a dragging brake.
-Could be caliper or hose.
-Proceed to Tests 2–4 on that wheel.
+One rim clearly hotter — that corner has a dragging brake.
+Proceed to Tests 2–4 on that wheel only.

 of 5